JavierBaltar/chaos-engineering-getting-started/README.md

 Once the Operator verifies that all the above prerequisites are met (correct labelling, annotation, Chaosexperiment object, permissions), it will create a pod of the experiment runner, which is responsible for the execution of the experiment.
 This workflow allows for limiting the blast radius of an experiment, as well as for concurrent experiment executions.

 ## **Demo**
+The goal of this demo is to install Litmus Chaos on a Kubernetes cluster (AWS EKS based) and execute a couple of experiments in order to gain a wider vision on Chaos Engineering for Kubernetes features.

 ### **Source Code**
 Source code can be cloned from [github](https://github.com/JavierBaltar/chaos-engineering-getting-started).

 ```bash